Jamie3213/tolstoy-text-analysis/Readme.md

 <img src="Readme_files/figure-markdown_github/unnamed-chunk-17-1.png" width="768" style="display: block; margin: auto;" />

 The thicker the connection between two words, the more frequently those words appeared together.
-Unsurprisingly, we can see that words like "christ's teaching" and "military service" appear frequently, reflecting the common themes of the book.
+Unsurprisingly, we can see that a word like "christian" forms a central node reflecting its prominence throughout the book.

 ### Sentiment Analysis